WavesDiagram

 Oscilloscope Sound Wave Traces

 This diagram covers Oscilloscope Sound Wave Traces within Sound Waves for GCSE Physics.
 Revise Sound Waves in Waves for GCSE Physics with 13 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 4 of 13 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position